August is an excellent month to take advantage of deals on school supplies, kid's clothing, summer gear, lawn mowers, camping gear and more!

 Memberships at Costco start at $55 and provide access to a wealth of departments featuring low-priced groceries, home goods, electronics, furniture, pharmacy, photo printing, and more, and at some stores, even cheap wedding dresses.
 Members also get additional coupons for extra savings, as well as deals on home and auto insurance, car buying, car rental, travel, and numerous financial services.
 The in-house brand is Kirkland.
 This wholesale superstore is a near-miss for the top...

-Costco or Sam's Club: The Ultimate Wholesale Shopping Showdown
+Costco vs. Sam's Club: A Wholesale Shopping Showdown

 We were hoping for one clear winner, but the showdown between Costco and Sam's Club reveals that both are exceptional deals, particularly when compared with shopping at a traditional supermarket chain.
-But if you're going to join just one, assess your needs against each store's strengths before making a choice.
-When pressed on the matter, we voted for Sam's Club by a very slim margin.
-The deciding factors included more in-store benefits, larger brand selection, and slightly smaller unit packaging, which is often a more manageable and less wasteful option.
+If you're going to join just one, assess your needs against each store's strengths before making a choice.